quasardd/react-query-restful/README.md

-# React Query REST Boilerplate
+# REST React Query

-`react-query-rest-boilerplate` é apenas uma pequena coleção de funções que facilita a integração do React Query a uma REST API.
+`rest-react-query` is just a small collection of hooks that make it easy to integrate React Query into a REST API.

 ### Installing